After Charlottesville, an Anti-Nazi Film Goes Viral

 “But I was a fool then,” he continues.
 “I thought Nazis were crazy people, stupid fanatics.
 Unfortunately it was not so.
 They knew they were not strong enough to conquer a unified country, so they split Germany into small groups.
 They used prejudice as a practical weapon to cripple the nation.”

 There ends the viral clip.
-But the original, 17-minute film Don’t Be a Sucker —which can be viewed in full below—continues, slipping into a short history of the rise of the Nazi Party in Germany.
+But the original, 17-minute film Don’t Be a Sucker—which can be viewed in full below—continues, slipping into a short history of the rise of the Nazi Party in Germany.
 We see the movement evolve from an angry group of men in the streets to a party organization armed with an official state paramilitary.
 There’s a montage of Nazi crimes: A Jewish shop owner is carried away by police officers, a group of union members are attacked, and a college professor is arrested after telling his students that there is no scientific basis for the existence of a “master race.”
+(The version below is from the film’s 1947 rerelease.)*

 Michael Oman-Reagan, an anthropologist and researcher in British Columbia, was the first to post the clip on Saturday evening, in a tweet comparing the orator’s rhetoric to President Donald Trump’s.
 His post has since been retweeted more than 85,000 times.

-Note: * This article has been updated to clarify that the clip is from the 1947 rerelease of the film.